ikhajehn/PopGen_CAMINO/Lab Notebook/00_Setup.md

 ## Creating Repositories

 In order to upload files into GitHub using terminal, a local repository and remote repository must be made.
-On GitHub, click on your profile icon and navigate to "Repositories".
-Click the green "New" button (make sure Add README is toggled on).
-Afterwards, click on "<> Code" and copy the HTTPS link to the repository to your clipboard.
+On GitHub, click on your profile icon and navigate to **Repositories**.
+Click the green **New** button (make sure Add README is toggled on).
+Afterwards, click on **<> Code** and copy the HTTPS link to the repository to your clipboard.
 That HTTPS link will be used in the following steps to create a local repository on HB
 ```
 cd ~/pout
 module load git